Female on the Beach: Plot

 The following morning Mrs. Markham hears a boat from her room, but Drummy's boat is gone.
-She goes into the living room to find the maid, Mrs. Murchison (Marjorie Bennett) cleaning the house.
+She goes into the living room to find the maid, Mrs. Murchison cleaning the house.
 She gives Lynn a pair of cufflinks and a tie she found around the house.
 Next door, Queenie again pressures Drummy to call Mrs. Markham.

 Walking home, Lynn finds Drummy's shark hook on her stairwell.
 The Lt. appears and says a lone female on the beach is a target for the criminals in the area.
 He says someone reported a disturbance on the beach, and says he will wait until he hears her get inside safely.

 Over the next several days, Mrs. Markham is seen in a deteriorating state, drinking and smoking heavily and waiting anxiously by the phone.
 She hears a disturbance inside and finds the patio doors have been left open, the locks broken, banging in the wind.
 Amy arrives with a check from the new buyer, when Mrs. Markham gets a call from Drummy.
 She agrees to meet him and tells Amy to forget selling the house.

 Drummy snorkels for lobsters while Lynn watches from the boat.
 Drummy shares he was in an orphanage as a child, and stays with his aunt and uncle because he is “different from other people” while fondling a knife.
 She notices the scar behind his ear and says she won't hurt him the way ‘she’ did.
 Drummy reveals it was his mother who gave him the scar just before she killed herself.
 Lynn shares her husband was much older when she met him, and that he gave and taught her everything.
 Back onshore, the police observe Drummy kissing and holding Lynn.
 They contemplate arresting him but agree “not yet”.

 To their shock, the Sorensons discover Lynn agreed to marry Drummy and announces he is leaving.
 He leaves and the couple agrees to do something to prevent what happened with Eloise from happening again.
 Drummy and Lynn meet by the seaside, where Lynn says she wants to start over just the two of them.
 She brings him a present, the fuel pump Drummy needs for his boat, and he says he will take her anywhere she likes.

 Lt.
 Gulley and Frankovitch arrive at the house, following a tip saying they should interview Drummond Hall about the murder of Eloise.
 Gulley hints that he suspects that the Sorenson's made the call to his office.
 He discovers that Mrs. Crandall paid them $1280 in seven weeks for gambling.
 He warns the couple not to leave.

 The officers see Lynn and Drummy returning home and ask to come inside and speak to Drummy, who is reluctant to talk.
-Gulley states the Sorenson's mentioned seeing him shortly before her death Drummy denies taking her money and says she was in love with him.
-Lynn berates the police for harassing her and tells him they are getting married and the two leave.
+Gulley states the Sorenson's mentioned seeing him shortly before Eloise's death.
+Drummy denies taking her money and says she was in love with him.
+Lynn berates the police for harassing her and tells them they are getting married and the two leave.